sharontherese/latin-mass-funeral/content/music/index.md

 # About

-The rites and ceremonies surrounding funerals, requiems, and end of life events are some of the most moving texts and settings in all sacred music.
+The rites and ceremonies surrounding funerals, requiems, and end of life events have some of the most moving settings in all sacred music.
 This page focuses primarily on the Requiem Mass, although many of the resources below will also cover music for the Rite of Burial and the Office of the Dead.

 For more information on the requiem sequence, see the page for the [Dies Irae](/dies-irae/).